Devin Nunes: Intelligence Committee

+Nunes urged the Obama Administration to declassify the Abbottabad documents, which were al-Qaeda records captured by U.S. forces during the attack on Osama bin Laden's compound in Pakistan.
+The Trump Administration eventually released nearly half a million files from the collection.
+New York Times terrorism reporter Rukmini Callimachi said the documents contradicted claims by Obama Administration officials that during their administration, al Qaeda had been largely decimated and that bin Laden was isolated.

 Paul Ryan vacated the chairmanship of the Ways and Means Committee when he replaced John Boehner as Speaker of the House of Representatives.
 Ryan asked Nunes to stay on the Intelligence Committee, and Nunes complied.

 Surveillance

 In January 2019, Congress passed a bill Nunes supported, which extends Section 702 of the Foreign Intelligence Surveillance Act (FISA) until 2023, and Trump signed it into law that month.
 FISA Section 702 allows the National Security Agency to conduct searches of foreigners' communications without a warrant.
 The process incidentally collects information from Americans.
-Nunes lauded the bill's passing: "The House of Representatives has taken a big step to ensure the continuation of one of the Intelligence Community's most vital tools for tracking foreign terrorists".
+Nunes lauded the bill's passing, stating the bill has "new, rigorous measures to protect Americans' privacy and to ensure the program is used properly to target foreign terrorists, weapons proliferators, and other threats to Americans' safety and security."

 Armenia–Azerbaijan conflict

-Nunes accused Turkey, a NATO member, of inciting the conflict between Armenia and Azerbaijan over the disputed region of Nagorno-Karabakh.
+Nunes accused Turkey of inciting the conflict between Armenia and Azerbaijan over the disputed region of Nagorno-Karabakh.
 On October 1, 2020, he co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against Nagorno-Karabakh, denounced Turkey's role in the conflict and called for an immediate ceasefire.